-This super easy Valentine’s Day activity is perfect for your light table.
-Your kids will have a blast making and learning the letters of the alphabet with a seasonal twist!
+This Valentine’s Day light table activity is super easy!
+And your kids will have a blast making and learning the letters of the alphabet with a seasonal twist!

-When your kids are picking up and manipulating the plastic hearts on the light table they’ll be developing those important fine motor skills too!
+When your kids are picking up and manipulating the plastic hearts on the light table they’ll be engaging in sensory play and developing those important fine motor skills too!

 Valentine’s Day Light Table Activities